 Midas bennies are shy fish that need a fair amount of live rock aquascape to feel secure.
 They will perch on the live rock and even hide inside the crevices, peeking out from their hiding spot waiting for a meal to float past.
 One of the most interesting behaviors to watch is when a Midas blenny swims backward to back up into the rock work.
 That trick is worth the price of admission.

 Ecsenius midas is also reef safe and won’t harm your corals or other invertebrates.
-Feed your Midas blenny regularly with brine shrimp, mysid shrimp, chopped up clams or mussels and algae-based foods containing spirulina or other herbivorous foods.

 Check out the Midas blenny in the video below–how can you not love that face.

-If you absolutely want to have a captive-bred blenny, you could consider getting a canary blenny instead of the Midas blenny–which is an awesome–but not quite as attractive fish that is sometimes confused with the Midas blenny.
+If you absolutely want to have a captive-bred blenny, you could consider getting a canary blenny instead of the Midas blenny–which is awesome–but not quite as attractive fish that is sometimes confused with the Midas blenny.
 If the canary blenny isn’t right for you, you could check out one of the other aquacultured fang blenny species.

 - Beginner saltwater fish